-When a writer explains something blatantly unscientific with something else that's blatantly (or not so blatantly) unscientific, he has shown an example of Unscientific Science.
-For example, a writer might explain why two characters can hear each other in space by saying that someone has put air into space.
+When a writer explains something blatantly unscientific with something that's also blatantly (or not so blatantly) unscientific, they have shown an example of Unscientific Science.
+For example, a writer might explain why two characters can hear each other in space by invoking quantum physics.

 This happens frequently when a hard science fiction show is serialized, and the writers can't think of a better explanation for something happening.
 The solution for them is often to be more vague about the science behind what happened.

 This is not for something unscientific that goes unexplained or unacknowledged.
 This is only for when something unscientific is used as an explanation for something else unscientific.
 If this page was for the former and not the latter, this page would be incredibly long.

 Compare New Rules as the Plot Demands (when the science is normally consistent until this trope comes into play) and Magic A Is Magic A (when the writers are consistent about how the nonsensical science works).
 See also Doing In the Wizard (where seemingly supernatural things are revealed to be scientific), as this trope is often that one done badly.

 Lots of overlap with Artistic License of most forms.

 - Mazinger Z: During the Final Battle in the Gosaku Ota manga chapters, Mazinger-Z was thrown in a Lava Pit...and it emerged unscathed.
 When Big Bad Dr. Hell blurted out it was impossible (not even Made of Indestructium Mazinger-Z can endure a lava bath, let alone Made Of Flesh Kouji Kabuto), Kouji replied he had used the rockets located on Mazinger's feet to stir the lava and create an air bubble around his robot...which actually is harder to buy than the "It's Nigh-Invulnerable and it emerged out very quickly" excuse.